Ashutoshwahane/Cosmos-Compose/README.md

-# Cosmos-Compose

-Cosmos-Compose in a Modular Word is a sample project that presents modern, 2023 approach to [Android](https://www.android.com/) application development using [Kotlin](https://kotlinlang.org/) and latest tech-stack.
+# [COSMOS](https://github.com/Ashutoshwahane/Cosmos-Compose/) is a space science app Built using Jetpack compose and modern Android libraries.

-The goal of the project is to demonstrate best practices, provide a set of guidelines, and present modern Android application architecture that is modular, scalable, maintainable and testable.
+The goal of the project is to demonstrate best practices, provide a set of guidelines, and present modern Android application architecture that is modular, scalable, maintainable, and testable.
 This application may look simple, but it has all of these small details that will set the rock-solid foundation of the larger app suitable for bigger teams and long application lifecycle management.

 ### Environment setup

-First off, you require the latest Android Studio Hedgehog|2023.1.1(or newer) to be able to build the app.

 You need to supply keys for Nasa API.
 You can find information about how to gain access by using the [link](https://api.nasa.gov/).